Page Table of Contents

 - Unfortunately, OneDrive has some restrictions on the types of data that it may sync and store.

 - The number of objects that can be synchronized with OneDrive, based on Microsoft's SharePoint software, is restricted.

-- OneDrive may automatically be syncing files from your PC that you don't want.
+- OneDrive may automatically sync files from your PC that you don't want.

-Reasons can be different to stop OneDrive syncing.
+Reasons can be different to stop OneDrive sync on Windows 11/10.
 The following section will help you to do that in 10 different ways.
 Notice that you have successfully backed up all the essential data before disabling the synchronization of your OneDrive.
-EaseUS Todo Backup will help you back up your OneDrive data and protect them from getting corrupted.
+EaseUS Todo Backup will help you back up your OneDrive data and protect it from getting corrupted.

 For data protection, you may need to know:

 Are you searching for How to stop OneDrive from syncing on your Windows 11/10?
 There are multiple ways to make it happen.
-We have come up with the best ten ways How to Stop OneDrive from Syncing in Windows 11/10.
+We have come up with the best ten ways to turn off OneDrive sync in Windows 11/10.